The Ultimate Mini Split Buyer's Guide

-Energy Efficiency = Savings By combining several energy-saving technologies, mini splits are one of the most energy-efficient ways to keep your home comfortable all year round.
-Inverter-driven condensers cut down on waste by delivering precise amounts of heating or cooling required to keep your space comfortable thus minimizing energy costs.
+Yes!
+By combining several energy-saving technologies, mini splits are one of the most energy-efficient ways to keep your home comfortable all year round.
+Inverter-driven condensers cut down on waste by delivering the precise amount of heating or cooling required to keep your space comfortable, thereby minimizing energy costs.

 Unlike traditional systems which are either ON or OFF, inverter-driven units can vary the amount of cooling or heating they deliver.

-This means that instead of cycling and swinging from too hot to too cold, a mini split will deliver continuous heating or cooling -- virtually eliminating temperature variation and keeping you perfectly comfortable all the time!
+This means that instead of cycling and swinging from too hot to too cold, a ductless heater and air conditioner will deliver continuous heating or cooling -- virtually eliminating temperature variation and keeping you perfectly comfortable all the time!